ayushshinde19/Report-Analysis-chat-bot-/README.md

    • Select "Extract All" (Windows) or double-click (Mac)
    • Remember the folder location where you extracted it

-STEP 3: Open Command Prompt / Terminal
+STEP 3: Open Visual Studio / Terminal
-   • WINDOWS: Press Windows key + R, type "cmd", press Enter
-   • MAC: Press Command + Space, type "terminal", press Enter
-   • LINUX: Press Ctrl + Alt + T
+   • Open File which is extracted then drag server.js file

 STEP 4: Navigate to the extracted folder
    • In the command prompt, type: cd [folder-path]
    • Example: cd C:\Users\YourName\Desktop\server-folder